honeylauncher/honey-launcher/_pages/terms.md

 The Owner refers to Menes Buccino.
 Developer of the launcher

 ### 2. Use License
-Permission is granted to temporarily view, and where explicitly allowed download, a copy of the materials (information or software) for personal, non-commercial transitory viewing only.
-This is the grant of a license, not a transfer of title, and under this license, you may not:
+Permission is granted to use Honey Launcher and its related products.
+This is the grant of a license, not a transfer of title, and under this license you may not:

 * modify or copy the materials;
 * use the materials for any commercial purpose, or for any public display (commercial or non-commercial);